 - 4.1.
 The Chef d'Equipe of each team will determine the starting order of team members within their team.
 The Chef d'Equipe must deliver to the Event Director, at the latest two (2) hours before the draw of the Competition, a sealed envelope containing the order of go of the Athletes within their team. - 4.1.1.
 For teams of three (3) Athletes only, the first starting position shall remain vacant. - 4.1.2.
-The starting order of the teams will be drawn in groups of five (5), based on the average of the points of the participating team athletes on the FEI Dressage World Ranking list for Athletes. - 4.2.
+For Championships on Grand Prix level and Games on Grand Prix level, tThe starting order of the teams will be drawn in groups of five (5), based on the average of the points of the participating team athletes on the FEI Dressage Individual World Ranking list for Athletes. - 4.2.
 The names of the individual Athletes are placed in a receptacle (A).
 Numbers equivalent to all starters are placed in a second receptacle (B).